A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Introduction

 The goal of this paper is to build a Lagrangian formalism which allows one to calculate systematically in a double expansion in $\alpha_Q \equiv t/M_{pl}^2$ and $\alpha_C\equiv st/M_{pl}^4$.
 These ratios control quantum and classical corrections respectively.
-Our motivating factors for generating this formalism are: Formally, we would like define, in a gauge invariant operator formalism, the notion of a Regge trajectory and a BFKL equation for gravity, and to search for commonalities between QCD and gravity that go beyond what is known in the double copy relations \cite{Bern:2019crd,Bern:2022wqg}.
-Practically, to show that this a Lagrangian effective field theory formalism can greatly simplify calcuations of the Regge trajectory, as well as higher order corrections in the PM expansion.
+In addition, we will be working to leading order in $\lambda= \sqrt{t/s}$.
+Our motivations are: Formally, we would like define, in a gauge invariant operator formalism, the notion of a Regge trajectory and a BFKL equation for gravity, and to search for commonalities between QCD and gravity that go beyond what is known in the double copy relations \cite{Bern:2019crd,Bern:2022wqg}.
+Practically, we wish to show that this a Lagrangian effective field theory formalism can greatly simplify calcuations of the Regge trajectory, as well as higher order corrections in the PM expansion which are of interest to gravitational wave experiments.

 Significant effort has been put into the calculation of higher order PM corrections to the classical scattering angle for the purposes of increasing the accuracy of parameter extractions for binary inspirals.
-While the PM expansion is not a systematic expansion in either the relatavistic or non-relativistic regimes, it does resum a subset of relativistic corrections and is believed to increase the accuracy of models which interpolate between the PN and relativistic parts of the inspiral such as the effective one body model \cite{Buonanno:1998gg}.
 There are various ways of approaching these corrections, including using the classical world line approch \cite{Goldberger:2004jt} in the PM expasion \cite{Dlapa:2021npj}, the QFT world line approach \cite{Mogull:2020sak,Driesse:2024xad}, and the S-matrix approach \cite{Neill:2013wsa,Bjerrum-Bohr:2013bxa,Bern:2021dqo}.
-All of these calculations utilize the physical limit, $s \sim m$, and since we will be considering light-like scattering, our results will only agree with leading pieces of the massive case.
-The massive and massless eikonal theories are not continuosly connected, and thus the mass effects must arise from distinct theory, only to be touched upon below, from the massless case.
+All of these calculations utilize the physical limit, $s \sim m$, and since we will be considering light-like scattering, our results will only overlap with a subset of the contributions\footnote{The soft loops, are insensitive to the existence of a mass.}.